Driver in fiery crash that killed Lubbock woman gets shock time

-LUBBOCK, Texas — Skyler Lynn Duncan pleaded guilty to Manslaughter on Thursday over a fiery 2018 crash that killed a Lubbock woman in May 2018.
+LUBBOCK, Texas — Skyler Lynn Duncan, 41, pleaded guilty to Manslaughter on Thursday over a fiery crash that killed a Lubbock woman in May 2018.

 The Texas Department of Public Safety said the crash happened around 2:15 a.m. on May 7 at FM 1729, west of New Deal.
 According to DPS, Duncan, the driver, lost control of the car and went through a fence.
 The car caught on fire, DPS said.